parsokev/Graph_UI/README.md

 > The repository tree should follow the below image

 ![Image of Hierarchy](./ui_images/rough-directory-tree.png)

-Implementing the build path in QT Creator can accomplished by by selecting the `Projects` tab from the left-hand menu bar and adjusting the build directory to match the path syntax.
+ the build path in QT Creator can accomplished by by selecting the `Projects` tab from the left-hand menu bar and adjusting the build directory to match the path syntax.
 Selecting a kit that is compatible with the local machine's OS can be configured by clicking the `Manage Kits` button within the `Projects` page and choosing for the selection of available kits presented.